 While waiting for our start, Angela and I snapped a selfie, and a couple of guys wished me a happy birthday.
 Interestingly, no one mentioned my birthday again until I approached the finish line, even though I had Birthday Girl on both my bib and the back of my shirt.
 Later my friends behind me said that when people saw Birthday Girl’s Posse on the backs of their shirts they asked where the Birthday Girl was.

 I planned to use Angela as my rabbit, and even though we didn’t plan to run together, we were looking at a similar finish time.
-Remember, I had set a lofty goal of running a PR of a 1:54:33 or faster (an easy pace for Angela) just in time for my 60th birthday.
+Remember, I had set a lofty goal of running a birthday PR of 1:54:33 or faster, an easy pace for Angela.

 My goal was to hold back during the first three miles as I warmed up, and then hopefully pick up the pace.
 The first two miles were on the highway and then we ran though a neighborhood for a little over a mile.
 I kept a close eye on my Garmin (affiliate link) pleased that I wasn’t pushing the pace…